-Success means that restoration must be comprehensive, from the rivers that feed the estuaries, to the deepest expanses of the seafloor, where the BP oil disaster began, to the communities that call the Gulf Coast home.
-We need to make smart and immediate investments in projects that address pressing needs in the Gulf, as well as projects that support ongoing and future restoration efforts.
-If we are truly going to use this once-in-a-lifetime opportunity to protect and enhance the Gulf and its unique culture, we must ensure that restoration of the marine environment is an integral part of our approach.
+Success means that restoration must be comprehen-Unfortunately, this underwater ecosystem is far from sive, from the rivers that feed the estuaries, to the idyllic.
+A dramatic story is unfolding in the Gulf from deepest expanses of the seafloor, where the BP oil the damage caused by the BP Deepwater Horizon disaster began, to the communities that call the Gulf oil disaster.
+There are more than 15,000 species Coast home.
+We need to make smart and immediate that call these waters home.
+Many of these species investments in projects that address pressing needs and their habitats were impacted by the BP oil diin the Gulf, as well as projects that support ongoing saster.
+Dozens of migratory wildlife species traveled and future restoration efforts.
+If we are truly going to through the oiled area en route to distant feeding use this once-in-a-lifetime opportunity to protect and and breeding grounds, inadvertently expanding the enhance the Gulf and its unique culture, we must oil and dispersant footprint far beyond the disaster ensure that restoration of the marine environment zone.
+The effects of the BP oil disaster are further is an integral part of our approach.